 21st Century Community Learning Centers

 Funding and Advocacy.
 The funding level for 21st CCLC is set each year by Congress in an appropriations bill that is then signed into law by the president.
 The government’s fiscal year runs from October 1 to September 30.
 In a typical year, the president releases a proposed budget in February for Congress to consider.
 The House and Senate then debate and develop their own funding proposals and bills through the spring, and then work together on a compromise bill that both entities must pass, ideally before October when the fiscal year begins.
 A history of funding levels per year are shown on the table below, or view a Table of funding and students served per state.
-Eliminating or cutting support for 21st CCLC would have a devastating effect on the more than 1.5 million students and more than 10,000 rural, urban and suburban communities who rely on these programs nationwide.
+Eliminating or cutting support for 21st CCLC would have a devastating effect on the nearly 1.4 million students and more than 10,000 rural, urban and suburban communities who rely on these programs nationwide.
 Learn more about how you can reach out to Congress in support of 21st CCLC.
 See the Policy Blog for updates.

 21st CCLC 101 - Facts and Figures and Who is Served.
-For more than 20 years 21st Century Community Learning Centers have been providing high quality programming to a wide range of children grades pre-K to 12th grade in communities nationwide.
+For more than 25 years, 21st Century Community Learning Centers have been providing high quality programming to a wide range of children grades pre-K to 12th grade in communities nationwide.
 This downloadable fact sheet is a great primer on who is served and key outcomes of local programs.

 Data and Evaluation.
 Are 21st CCLC programs effective in helping students improve academic outcomes, increasing school day attendance, and moving the needle on a range of other important indicators?
 The answer is yes.
 View state and national evaluations and reports that demonstrate conclusively the effectiveness of 21st CCLC and afterschool programs.
+You can also access evaluation overviews of both 21st CCLC programs and other afterschool programs.

 ESSA Background and Toolkit.
 The Every Student Succeeds Act (ESSA) includes 21st CCLC as well as a host of other important funding streams and policies that support quality afterschool programs.
 An ESSA Toolkit helps advocates understand the law and the opportunities within to support afterschool.
 View 21st CCLC legislative language (see pages 233 through 244 of the legislation).